carpentries-incubator/study-groups/_extras/guide.md

 - What is one nice thing that happened to you this week?
 Or what are you looking forward to about next week?
 - See the [icebreakers in the Instructor Training curriculum](https://carpentries.github.io/instructor-training/icebreakers/index.html) for more options.

+## Ending Each Session

+At the end of each session, a group facilitator should remind the particpants to provide minute card feedback.

 {% include links.md %}